Masthead

 A

-We as health physicists don't specifically follow solar storms; however, we are concerned with so-called, "cosmic rays."
-That is, ionizing radiation from space that rains down on us on earth.
-On average, this accounts for about 8 percent of our exposure to natural, background radiation.
-The rest comes from sources here on earth.
+We as health physicists don't specifically follow solar storms; however, we are concerned with so-called "cosmic rays"—that is, ionizing radiation from space that rains down on us on Earth.
+On average, this accounts for about 8% of our exposure to natural, background radiation.
+The rest comes from sources here on Earth.
 Frequent flyers will receive more cosmic radiation because they're closer to it—the higher the altitude, the more cosmic rays are encountered.
-This is a real concern for astronauts, who not only fly the highest, but also stay up there the longest.
-There's good information from the National Aeronautics and Space Administration on this at
+This is a real concern for astronauts, who not only fly the highest but also stay up there the longest.
+There's good information from the National Aeronautics and Space Administration on this.

 Coming back to ordinary flyers, I've never heard of anyone being overexposed to radiation on a commercial airline flight.
 Those airplanes don't fly high enough to receive a large dose, even during bursts or storms, and the dose from a transcontinental flight is quite small.
 Believe it or not, the air above us is an excellent shield against cosmic rays.
 The aurora borealis you saw shows the upper atmosphere absorbing those rays before they reach us.